 Is a Worker’s Death Covered by Workers’ Compensation?

 The amount paid is based on an assessment of the level of support the family had from their late loved one.
-These claims must be filed within two years of the person’s death.
+Effective September 29, 2017, these claims must be filed within one year of the person’s death.

 What’s an Occupational Illness?

 In addition to injuries, workers’ compensation benefits are also available in Ohio to those who suffer from a job-related illness.